BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 @@@ note { .warning }

-The realm and the permission defined in the file must exist.
+The realms and the permissions defined in the file must exist in the deployment.

-Acl provisioning will only acls if none is create at the root level.
+Acl provisioning will only run if none is create at the root level.

 @@@